The Organist and Director of Music at Truro Cathedral is Christopher Gray (left).

 The Assistant Director of Music, who plays for most of the services at the Cathedral, is Joseph Wicks.

 Each year an Organ Scholar is appointed and this year the position is held by William Fairbairn.

-This team of three is responsible for making music happen at the Cathedral:
+This team is responsible for making music happen at the Cathedral:

-In addition, the Cathedral’s musicians are responsible for recruiting boys and men for the cathedral choir, for planning recording projects and tours and arranging concerts in the cathedral and around the diocese.
+In addition, the Cathedral’s musicians are responsible for recruiting boys, girls and adults for the cathedral choir, for planning recording projects and tours and arranging concerts in the cathedral and around the diocese.

 Christopher Gray is the tenth organist of Truro Cathedral.
 Before him were G R Sinclair 1881-1890 (later organist of Hereford Cathedral), M J Monk 1890-1920, H S Middleton 1920-1926 (later organist of Ely Cathedral and Trinity College, Cambridge), John Dykes Bower 1926-1929 (later organist of New College, Oxford, Durham Cathedral and St Paul’s Cathedral), Guillaume Ormond 1929-1970, John Winter 1971-1988 (Organist Emeritus), David Briggs 1989-1994 (later organist of Gloucester Cathedral and now International Concert Organist) and Andrew Nethsingha 1994-2002 (now Director of Music at St John's College, Cambridge), Robert Sharpe 2002-2008 (now Director of Music at York Minster).